Deepan-Karmakar/p5.js-tutorial/JavaScript-Basics---DRAFT-update.md

 # Variables

-A variable stores a value in memory so that it can be used later in a program.
-The variable can be used many times within a single program, and the value is easily changed while the program is running. (**Very elementary here! needs rewrite**).
+A variable holds a value in memory.
+It can be used in calculations, composing some kind of message, updating the appearance of a web-page component, controlling the appearance of a Processing visual entity (very relevant here!), countless things.
+Variables are a fundamental part of programming languages, like words are part of spoken languages.

 A quick swing through setting up variables: